foss-haas/laravel-permission-objects/README.md

 $user->permissions->grant($permission, $objectId, $scope);
 ```

-Alternatively, you can use the `scope` method to access the `Permissions`
+Alternatively, you can use the `scope` method to access the `AsPermissions`
 for that scope directly:

 ```php